Main Navigation - Mobile

 VI.
 INVESTIGATION

-A. Upon receipt of a complaint or report of bullying, the school district shall undertake or authorize an investigation by school district officials or a third party designated by the school district within three school days of the report.
+A. Upon receipt of a complaint or report of bullying, the District shall undertake or authorize an investigation by District officials or a third party designated by the District within three school days of the report.
 This process is overseen by the Building Report Taker.

 B. The Building Report Taker may take immediate steps, at their discretion, to protect the complainant, reporter, students, or others pending completion of an investigation of bullying, consistent with applicable law.

-A. Upon completion of the investigation, the school district will take appropriate action.
+A. Upon completion of the investigation, the District will take appropriate action.
 Such action may include, but is not limited to, warning, suspension, exclusion, expulsion, transfer, remediation, termination, or discharge.
 The primary purpose of such action is to protect the student(s) who have been the target of bullying behavior and to deter the prohibited behavior in the future.
-School district action taken for violation of this policy will be consistent with the requirements of applicable collective bargaining agreements; applicable statutory authority, including the Minnesota Pupil Fair Dismissal Act; school district policies; and regulations.
+District action taken for violation of this policy will be consistent with the requirements of applicable collective bargaining agreements; applicable statutory authority, including the Minnesota Pupil Fair Dismissal Act; District policies; and regulations.

-B. The school district is not authorized to disclose to a victim private educational or personnel data regarding an alleged bully who is a student or employee of the school district.
+B. The District is not authorized to disclose to a victim private educational or personnel data regarding an alleged bully who is a student or employee of the District.
 School officials will notify the parent(s) or guardian(s) of students involved in a bullying incident of the incident and of action taken, to the extent permitted by law.

 C. Referral to Professional School Support Staff.
 A student who violates this policy may be asked to meet with a school counselor or other staff to work on positive behavioral interventions to help prevent future violations.